Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Dealing with the Problem

 These insect may be difficult to control.
-You can discard affected items or have them dry cleaned as needed.
+You can discard affected garments or fabrics or have them dry cleaned as needed.
 If a significant number of garments have been affected, ask the dry cleaner about a bulk rate.
 Removal of pet hair or fur regularly with thorough vacuuming is helpful in reducing possible food sources for the larvae.
 Removing clutter from floors will also help.
 Carpeting may be dry cleaned as well.
-You may want to dispose of the vacuum bag afterward as a precaution.
-Yet another alternative would be to place items in a dryer on the high heat setting for at least 30 minute where practical.
+You may want to dispose of the vacuum bag or empty the cup afterward as a precaution.
+Yet another alternative would be to place items in a dryer on the high heat setting for 20 to 30 minute on high where practical.

 Vulnerable clothing made of wool, cashmere, silks or leather may be stored in air tight plastic tote containers to help protect them from the beetles.

 To control both the larvae and/or adults (beetles), a residual insecticide such as Permacide P-1 may be applied as a pin stream (jet) to baseboards and along the carpet backing up to six inches from the edge of the carpet using a coarse fan spray.
-Wall to wall carpeting will need to be pulled off of the tackless strips to permit such application.
+Wall to wall carpeting will need to be pulled off of the tackless strips in order to treat the backing.
 Also, treat using the pin stream around both sides of the tackless strip itself to control any insects which may be hiding in that area.
 Finally, treat any other moldings such as around window frames and door frames.

-Also consider treating other harborages such as dressers or night tables inside around all corners where the larvae may hide as well as inside the corners of drawers and even on the bottom of drawers where gaps are present.
+Other treatment areas include dressers or night tables.
+Apply the spray inside around corners where the larvae may hide as well as the inside corners of drawers and the bottom of drawers where gaps are present.
 Inside closets, treat corners including around window and door frame moldings and gaps alongside and above and below shelving.

-If the infestation is severe, monthly applications of Permacide P-1 may be needed.
-Consider one or two follow up treatment after 30 days based on observation of the situation.
+To help eliminate the problem permanently, monthly applications of Permacide P-1 may be needed.
+Consider one or two follow up treatment after 30 days based the level of activity.

-Two newer products are available for the control of carpet beetles and their larvae: Bedlam and Alpine Dust Insecticide.
-Bedlam is an effective insecticide for use in cracks and crevice to help kill insects hiding there while Alpine Dust Insecticide can be used to treat larger cracks and crevices very effectively because it spreads out well in such areas.
-However, dust may be an issue for some sites because it remains visible after application.
-Careful cleanup of excess afterwards can minimize this problem.
+Three newer products are available for the control of carpet beetles and their larvae: Bedlam, Bedlam Plus and Alpine Dust Insecticide.
+Bedlam and Bedlam Plus are effective insecticides for use in cracks and crevice to help kill insects hiding there while Alpine Dust Insecticide can be used to treat larger cracks and crevices very effectively because it spreads out well in such areas.
+Dust insecticide may be an issue for some sites because it remains visible after application.
+Careful cleanup of excess with a damp paper towel afterwards can minimize this problem.

 Gentrol may continue to be effective for up to four months so that frequent reapplication is not required.
-Gentrol may either be diluted in water in a sprayer separately or it may be combined with the AllPro product to simplify the application, but once diluted it must be used within 48 hours.
+Gentrol may either be diluted in water in a sprayer separately or it may be combined with the Permacide P-1 product to simplify the application, but once diluted it should be used within 48 hours.
 It is possible to dilute smaller amounts of the Gentrol separately to stretch out the use of the product over a longer period of time.

 We're Here to Help

 Still have some questions?
 You can write to us by clicking here or by sending a fax, or you may call us.
-Our fax number is 845-746-9018.
 We are available live at our toll free number is 800-433-1128 between 8 am and 4 pm ET weekdays.

 If you do not receive a reply to an E-Mail, please let us know by resubmitting your letter.
 We get a huge amount of unsolicited mail and we may accidentally overlook your inquiry.